 Accessibility is part of usability and should be part of usability testing.
 A best practice for your accessibility testing approach includes the 3-tier approach.

-Include accessibility into each phase of your product development cycle: design, build, test.
+Include accessibility into each phase of your product development cycle: design, build, and test.

 The W3C offers this great resource Evaluating Web Accessibility Overview.

-Check out Siteimprove's Accessibility 101 webinars (MyAccess login required) for a primary introduction on testing and the importance of combining automated testing with manual testing.
+Check out Siteimprove's Accessibility 101 webinars (MyAccess login required) for a primary introduction to testing and the importance of combining automated testing with manual testing.

 The 3-tier testing approach